arskom/spyne/doc/source/manual/metadata.rst

 Working with RPC Metadata
 =========================

-This section builds on :ref:`manual-usermanager` section.
+This section builds on :ref:`manual-user-manager` section.
 If you haven’t done so, we recommended you to read it first.

-In most of the real-world scenarios, rpc data comes with additional baggage like authentication headers, routing history, and similar information.
+In most of the real-world scenarios, an rpc request comes with additional baggage like authentication headers, routing history, and similar information.
 Rpclib comes with rich mechanisms that lets you deal with both protocol and transport metadata.

 At the protocol level, the input and the output of the rpc function itself are kept in ``ctx.in_object`` and ``ctx.out_object`` attributes of the